Upstash Serverless Redis

 - sa-east-1

-Enable Eviction
+Enable eviction

 - When enabled, Redis will automatically evict keys when memory limit is reached.